UDC Community College Student Chosen to Participate in National College Quiz Show

 The only community college in the District is less than a year old, but it is attracting students as demand for postsecondary education booms.

-The Community College of the District of Columbia split off from the chronically troubled University of the District of Columbia in August as an open-admission, two-year institution -- a change instituted by UDC's new president.
+The University of the District of Columbia Community College split off from the chronically troubled University of the District of Columbia in August as an open-admission, two-year institution -- a change instituted by UDC's new president.

-Welcome to CCDC!
-We are elated that you have decided to pursue your academic endeavors at the Community College of the District of Columbia this Fall.
+Welcome to UDC-CC!
+We are elated that you have decided to pursue your academic endeavors at The University of the District of Columbia Community College this Fall.
 Please take full advantage of the many opportunities for intellectual and personal growth beginning with our New Student Orientation Sessions!

 Civic Engagement Corp (CEC) is Looking for Leaders and Members

 The Office of Community-based Learning, Research, and Service announces its new Civic Engagement Corp (CEC).
 The Civic Engagement Corp is focused on engaging UDC students in better understanding community and social issues through service learning and community service.
 This is an exciting opportunity to connect the University and community.
 In addition, the program would help develop civically engaged students as well as empowering both participants and the entire student body on/off campus.